 5. Your Credit Is Less Than Stellar.

 Do you have derogatory items on your credit, like a bankruptcy or short sale, or even a foreclosure?
 It’s an automatic 2- to 3-year wait to re-enter the market.
 This is a prime opportunity to save for a down payment and closing costs, and to clean up your credit history to prepare to purchase a home later on.
-You can pull your credit report for free once annually from each of the three major credit reporting agencies at AnnualCreditReport.com or you can monitor your credit on a monthly basis using the free Credit Report Card.
+You can pull your credit report for free once annually from each of the three major credit reporting agencies and you can monitor your credit on a monthly basis using the free Credit Report Card.

 Remember, while you might still qualify for the mortgage now, that does not necessarily mean you should accept the obligation.
 The long-term prospectus of what that obligation means over time is paramount.
 Consider the effects the new mortgage payment will have on long-term savings ability, household cash flow and lifestyle.
 The last thing anyone wants is to be tied to a mortgage payment that they can’t adequately support.